 Applicants are reminded that they must provide up to date contact details.
-If we are unable to contact a successful applicant within two working days then the property will be offered to the next applicant on the shortlist.
+If we are unable to contact a successful applicant within 48 hours, then the property will be offered to the next applicant on the shortlist.
 Applicants must also make an appointment for a viewing within 24 hours otherwise the property will be offered to the next person on the shortlist.

 The purpose of viewing the property is to see the internal and external features of the property and seek any further clarification from the landlord regarding the property.
-The top ranked applicant that has been shortlisted for a property will have their application deferred temporarily whilst they are under offer.
-This will mean that any other bids placed will not be considered whilst they are under offer.
-In some cases such as applicants transferring from one property to another, applicants may end up viewing a property with the current tenant in situ.
-All tenants will be notified of this before a viewing is conducted in their home.
+The applicant that has been shortlisted for a property will not be considered for any other properties whilst they are under offer.

 The applicant at the top of the shortlist will normally be given 24 hours after viewing a property and receiving a verbal offer of a tenancy, to accept or refuse the offer.
 If the offer is refused the person next on the shortlist will be offered the property.
+We may also arrange multiple viewings for a property.

-Some applicants may require longer than others to make a decision about a property depending on their circumstances:
+Some applicants may require longer than others to make a decision about accepting a property.
+These will be considered on a case by case basis and a time scale agreed between the applicant and the Council.